lamps-wg/documentsigning-eku/draft-ietf-lamps-documentsigning-eku.md

-When a single application has the capability to process various data formats, the software may choose to make the excluded and permitted decisions separately in accordance with the format it is handling (e.g. text, pdf, etc).
+When a single application has the capability to process various data formats, the software may choose to make the excluded and permitted decisions separately in accordance with the format it is handling (e.g., TEXT, PDF).

 # Implications for a Certification Authority